clamstew/jods/README.md

   mood: "curious",
 });

-// Subscribe to changes - callbacks trigger for EACH property change onUpdate(user, (newUserState) => {
+// Subscribe to changes - only triggers when accessed properties change onUpdate(user, (newUserState) => {
   console.log("User state updated:", json(newUserState));
-  // Updates fire granularly, once per property change:
-  // 1st update: { firstName: "Burt Macklin", lastName: "Macklin", mood: "curious" }
-  // 2nd update: { firstName: "Burt Macklin", lastName: "Macklin", mood: "sneaky" }
-  // 3rd update: { firstName: "Burt Macklin", lastName: "Macklin", mood: "sneaky", fullName: "Burt Macklin Macklin" }
+  // With signal-based tracking, this only fires when properties used inside
+  // the callback change.
+If you access all properties, it works like a global subscriber.
 });

 // Mutate existing fields - each change triggers the onUpdate callback